 Employers, coworkers, neighbors, clients, customers and friends search the internet to find out more about you and your company every day.
 While you may not be able to control what others say about you or your business online, you can create positive online content to reduce the damage of negative content.

-Here are a few simple suggestions to build your reputation:
+Here are a few simple suggestions to repair online reputation:

 Google Yourself!
 Perform an audit of your online reputation by searching for your name, brand, or company.
 Look at images and organic search results for potential reputation issues or gaps.